hydro-project/hydroplane/docs/settings.rst

 Hydroplane is configured by providing a path to a YAML file in the `CONF` environment variable in the server's environment.

+There are two things that need to be configured in settings: Hydroplane's :doc:`runtime<runtimes>` and its :doc:`secret store<secrets>`.

 Here's a basic example of a configuration file that uses the ``local`` secret store and the ``docker`` runtime:

 .. code-block:: yaml